The minimum age requirement at WLIC is 17 years old. Students must turn 17 by the last day of their first semester to be admitted.

 In addition to the IELTS and TOEFL tests, students may satisfy the University’s English language proficiency requirement in other ways as outlined on the University’s website.

 - A credit in Grade 12 English (or the equivalent) in and of itself, is not enough to satisfy the English Language Requirements.

-- Students attending a Canadian curriculum offshore school in China will be exempted from submitting an English proficiency test score if you have successfully studied in an English-language school system on a full-time basis for a minimum of three years (supporting documents will be required at the time of application).
-If it has been more than 2 years since the completion of this education, an English language test will be requested.
+- Students who have successfully studied in an English-language school system on a full-time basis for a minimum of three years, without completing any ESL (English as a Second Language) courses will be exempted from submitting an English proficiency test score (supporting documents will be required at time of application).
+If it has been more than two years since the completion of this education, an English language proficiency test result will be required.